crazy-max/docker-inboxen/README.md

 ## Upgrade

-To upgrade to the latest version of Inboxen, pull the newer image and launch the container.
+To upgrade to the latest version, pull the newer image and launch the container.
 Inboxen will upgrade automatically :

 ```bash
 docker-compose pull